antabangun/antabangun/README.md

 #### Projects

-I have several projects, but two of my most recent ones are:
+I have several projects, but two of my most recent ones that I have made public are:

 - [CoEx](https://github.com/antabangun/coex): A real-time stereo matching algorithm that achieves state-of-the-art performance on various benchmark datasets.
 This work was published in IROS 2021.
 - [DualRefine](https://github.com/antabangun/DualRefine): A self-supervised depth and pose estimation algorithm that uses iterative epipolar sampling and refinement to achieve high accuracy.
-This work will be presented at CVPR 2023.
+This work was presented at CVPR 2023.

 Feel free to check out the repositories and let me know if you have any questions or comments.